 Sweet floral fragrances filled the spring air creating an intoxicating atmosphere more alluring than any perfume!
 I spent a few hours wandering through the flower fields and then drove to nearby town of Darling for lunch and their annual Wildflower Show.

-I stopped for a leisurely lunch at a cafè and charcuterie called The Flying Pig.
-In addition to their popular pork dishes they served a variety of delicious sandwiches, pastries, coffee, and homemade juices.
-I sat outside in the sun enjoying the garden.
+I stopped for a long, lingering lunch at a cafè and charcuterie called The Flying Pig.
+In addition to their popular pork dishes they served a variety of delicious sandwiches, pastries, coffee, and yummy homemade juices.
+I sat outside lazing in the sun enjoying the garden.

 I decided to skip the crowded Darling Flower Show since it seemed more interesting to people buying plants.
 I found a good jazz station on the radio and settled in for a slow scenic drive back to Cape Town.